Microsoft SQL Server

 If you don't have one of these package managers installed or prefer to install the ngrok agent yourself, you can download the ngrok agent from the Ngrok website and install it on your network.

 You can run the ngrok agent either as a standalone process or as a service.
-To run the ngrok agent as a standalone process, follow the steps provided in the connection setup which will look like this:
+Instructions for each are provided in tabs on the 'launch agent' step in the Omnata UI.

 To configure the ngrok agent to run as a service, follow these steps: